hexagonix/Doc/Hexagonix/README.en.md

 At this time, the system is available in **English** and the documentation is available in both **Portuguese (Brazil)** and **English**.

 > The comments and code in the files that make up the system's source code are only available in English (**from the System I version onwards**.
-Before that, the entire system was only available in Brazilian Portuguese).
+In previous versions, the system and source code were only available in Brazilian Portuguese).

+To allow collaboration and attract developers who don't speak Portuguese, the entire system was translated into English and its development will be entirely carried out in this language.

+> Feel free and encouraged to report translation errors, either by creating an `issue` in the repository that contains the file, sending an email or creating a `Pull Request` with the correction.

 </div>